 Finally we reached the site we were hunting for and yes name may be different, it was the first thought came to mind.
 There were many broken building parts placed at both side of pathway from entrance like pillars and sculptures.

 Two big stone-lions were sitting at the main entrance of this smaller fort right below the stair.
 As we moved up from the stairs, a Mandapa kind of structure was there in the front.
 The details on its ceiling was just amazing and eye-opening.
 Hundreds of beautiful sculptures in several layers were depicting God-Goddess and various mythological scene related with Krishna Leela, Ramayana, and other Puranic stories.

 I can say, every inches was covered with the fine detailing.
 Even its pillars also beautifully ornamented.
 This Mandapa was not so big but the detailing on every corner and thousands of sculpture carved out of stone were making it a piece of jewel.

 This Mandapa was the main attraction of this Garhi (smaller fort).
 It is believed that this Mandapa once had a big statue of Nandi (holy oxen of Lord Shiva).
 Till that time, we got to knew that ‘Bateshwar group of temple’ is still to see and 500 meter from this site.

-As per the archaeological evidence, this region was ruled by Pratiharas, Chandelas and then Kachhapaghatas.
+As per the archaeological evidence, Pratiharas, Chandelas and then Kachhapaghatas ruled this region.
 The Kachhapaghatas built this Shiva temple in between 10th or 11th century, that made it an important pilgrimage center.
-Later this fortress of Padavali was built in the 18th century by the Jat Ranas rulers of Dhaulpur.
+Later Jat rulers Ratan Singh of Dhaulpur build this fortress of Padavali in 18th century.

 If you find this post useful, please share and leave your valuable feedback in the comment box.